FAQ

 How long does it take to write your books?

 So far, it varies.
 The first draft of Guardian of the Dead took three months.
 The second-to-eighth drafts added another 15 months onto that.
 The first and second drafts of The Shattering took about eight months.
+The first draft of When We Wake took about four months.
+The first draft of While We Run took ten weeks.
+Bespoke and Bespelled, which is a 33 000 word novella, took two years, but most of that was over five weeks of cumulative writing retreats.
+Persephone in Bloom‘s first draft has taken three months.

 How do you research?

 The other thing I am very grateful for is smart people who know things I don’t.
-I would email or call knowledgeable people (sometimes I knew them beforehand and sometimes I didn’t) and say things like, “If I was going to kick someone in the stomach, how would I do that and how would it feel?” or “I just want to check; is this a decent definition of tapu?” and they would make me look much cleverer.
+I often hit up my friends and say things like, “If I was going to kick someone in the stomach, how would I do that and how would it feel?” or “If I was going to cryonically freeze someone, what kind of damage would that do to them?” and they make me look much cleverer.
 Of course, all responsibility for the remaining errors is mine.

 Where do you get your ideas from?